Cludo/Cludo.Docs/source/includes/Searching/Full/_filtering.md

 Currently, three properties are used to set filters: `filters`, `notFilters` and `postFilters`.
 Which property you use, depends on when in the search process the filter is added:
 `filters` and `notFilters` are executed along with the query, and will affect the ranking and facets, whereas the `postFilter` only filters out not matching search results, but does not affect facets.
 To enable `postFilters` on facets use the `enableFacetFiltering` property.

 By default, when specifying multiple post filters, then all filters must match, before a search result is valid.
-To change this behavior use the `postFilterOperator` property.
+To change this behavior use the `postFiltersOperator` property.
 Its possible values are:

 * **and**
 * **or**